 A cluster stitch is a group of partially completed stitches worked into the same space and then closed together at the top.
-This creates a unique, puffy texture that can be used in various crochet patterns.
+This creates a unique, puffy texture that can be used in blankets, scarves, shawls, and even intricate lace designs.
 Cluster stitches can be made using different stitch heights, such as double crochet or treble crochet, depending on the design.
 The cluster stitch has a petal-like look, perfect for making floral granny squares!

 The cluster stitch is often abbreviated simply as cl.
 You may also see abbreviations of this sort: 3dccl, meaning 3 double crochet cluster stitch.
 For this tutorial, we will be using 4dccl, meaning we will work 4dc into our stitch.